ROCm/rocBLAS-Examples/README.md

 This repository can be cloned into any directory where you want to build the examples.

 ## Building
-These examples required that you have an installation of rocBLAS on your machine.
-You do not required sudo or other access to build these examples which default to gcc but can also use the the hcc compiler from the rocBLAS installation.
-The use of hcc can be set by uncommenting lines in the Makefiles.
+These examples require that you have an installation of rocBLAS on your machine.
+You do not require sudo or other access to build these examples which default to compile with gcc but can also use the the hcc compiler from the rocBLAS installation.
+The use of hcc can be set by uncommenting a line in the Makefiles.

 After cloning this repository you can build all the examples using make in the top level directory, or run make in a sub-level directory to build a specific example: